Instant

 Description

-- Film on sugar cane production
+- Sugarcane Theater which shares a film on sugar cane production & displays

 - Reconstructed slave cabins and a slavery exhibit with an interpreter

-- East and West Gardens
+- East and West Gardens - gardens reflective of the 1840s & 1930s

 - Blacksmithing exhibit including the plantation's original forge

-On your journey to this historic setting, you’ll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).
-Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugar cane, cotton, and indigo from these fertile lands once traveled to far ports of trade.
+On your journey to this historic setting, you'll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).
+Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugarcane, cotton, and indigo from these fertile lands once traveled to far ports of trade.

 You can purchase a snack, salad or sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach.